 - Provide Helpful Suggestions: Include links to your homepage, categories, or popular products.

-- Apologize for the Inconvenience: Acknowledge the error with friendly, empathetic text.
+- Apologize for the Inconvenience: Acknowledge the error with a friendly, empathetic text.

 - Use Humor or Branding: Lighten the mood with creative messaging that reflects your brand’s personality.